Rev 11

 gpg: Good signature from "Greenbone Community Feed integrity key" [ultimate]

-Extract files and start the installation.
+Extract the files and begin the installation process.

 tar -C $SOURCE_DIR -xvzf $SOURCE_DIR/ospd-openvas-$OSPD_OPENVAS_VERSION.tar.gz && \